-- Sam R. Dolan and Jake O. Shipley (2016).
-“Stable photon orbits in stationary axisymmetric electrovacuum spacetimes” Physical Review D 94 044038, arXiv:1605.07193 [gr-qc]
+- Sam R. Dolan and Jake O. Shipley, “Stable photon orbits in stationary axisymmetric electrovacuum spacetimes”, Physical Review D 94 044038 (2016); arXiv:1605.07193 [gr-qc].

-- Jake O. Shipley and Sam R. Dolan (2016).
-“Binary black hole shadows, chaotic scattering and the Cantor set” Classical and Quantum Gravity 33 175001, arXiv:1603.04469 [gr-qc] *
+- Jake O. Shipley and Sam R. Dolan, “Binary black hole shadows, chaotic scattering and the Cantor set”, Classical and Quantum Gravity 33 175001 (2016); arXiv:1603.04469 [gr-qc].*

-* Included in the CQG Highlights of 2016.
+* Included in CQG’s Highlights of 2016.

-- “Chaos around two black holes, escape basins and the Wada property” Nonlinear Dynamics Seminar, Universidad Rey Juan Carlos, Móstoles, Madrid, Spain (14 December 2016).
+- “Chaos around two black holes, escape basins and the Wada property”, Nonlinear Dynamics Seminar, Universidad Rey Juan Carlos, Móstoles, Madrid, Spain (14 December 2016).

-- “Binary black hole shadows, chaotic scattering and stable photon orbits” Applied and Computational Mathematics Seminar, University College Dublin, Ireland (9 November 2016).
+- “Binary black hole shadows, chaotic scattering and stable photon orbits”, Applied and Computational Mathematics Seminar, University College Dublin, Ireland (9 November 2016).

-- “Binary black hole shadows are fractal” Gravitational Lensing and Black Hole Shadows Workshop, Universidade de Aveiro, Portugal (3–4 November 2016).
+- “Binary black hole shadows are fractal”, Gravitational Lensing and Black Hole Shadows Workshop, Universidade de Aveiro, Portugal (3–4 November 2016).

 Contributed talks and presentations

-- “Stable photon orbits and black hole shadows” Lancaster–Manchester–Sheffield Consortium for Fundamental Physics, University of Sheffield, UK (20 June 2017).
+- “Stable photon orbits and black hole shadows”, Lancaster–Manchester–Sheffield Consortium for Fundamental Physics, University of Sheffield, UK (20 June 2017).

-- “What does a black hole look like?”
-Postgraduate Student Seminar, University of Sheffield, UK (1 November 2016).
+- “What does a black hole look like?”, Postgraduate Student Seminar, University of Sheffield, UK (1 November 2016).

-- “Binary black hole shadows, chaotic scattering and the Cantor set” The Dynamics of Complex Systems, University of Warwick, UK (18–20 May 2016) [poster].
+- “Binary black hole shadows, chaotic scattering and the Cantor set”, The Dynamics of Complex Systems, University of Warwick, UK (18–20 May 2016) [poster].

-- “Binary black hole shadows are fractal” BritGrav16, University of Nottingham, UK (4–5 April 2016).
+- “Binary black hole shadows are fractal”, BritGrav16, University of Nottingham, UK (4–5 April 2016).